ziglibs/diffz/roadmap.md

     - [ ] Imara diff has an optimized histogram:
           https://github.com/pascalkuthe/imara-diff
 - [ ] POSIX-diff compatible patch output?
+    - [ ] This one seems pretty worthwhile to me.
 - [ ] Delta functions?
 They aren't used internally.

 Covers the bases.